qwertie/ecsharp/project-status.md

 so that `A` is evaluated only once.
 However, this would require me to create a compiler that lets me declare a variable inside an expression, and I don't have time to write that compiler yet, so for now I settle for the inferior translation `x = A != null ?
 A.B : null`.

+(Of course, this particular feature was added to C# 6, so the macro could be removed, but there are other macros too that are 'hurting' because C# doesn't allow variable declarations inside expressions.)

 - Lexical Macro Processor (LeMP.MacroProcessor class, plus helper class LeMP.Compiler):
-    - "Simple" version is done.
-Supports only [SimpleMacro] macros, which are designed to be stateless and to operate without context information.
-Currently macros do not support "hygiene", they do not support typing, and they cannot store state that is limited to a lexical block (macros that need state currently store it in ThreadStatic variabes).
+    - Simple lexical macros are done. [`IMacroContext`](http://loyc.net/doc/code/interfaceLeMP_1_1IMacroContext.html) is done.
+Currently macros do not support "hygiene", and they have no access to type information (i.e. there are no symbol tables).
 Macro names can be overloaded; if two macros have the same name, that's fine if exactly one of the macros returns a non-null result.
     - TODO: design a more powerful macro system.
 - Standard Macros (designed to convert simple EC# code to plain C# code. this is not an exhaustive list):
     - Done: LES to C# macros (LeMP.Prelude.Les.Macros class): Contains numerous macros to convert LES code that resembles C# into syntax trees understood by the C# printer, e.g. the LES expression "class X { two::int; };" is converted to the syntax tree "#class(X, #(), { #var(#int, two); });" which is recognized by the C# printer as a class declaration.
     - Done: Null-dot: e.g. `a = b.c?.d.e` is translated to `a = b.c != null ? b.c.d.e : null`
-    - TODO: Null coalesce set: e.g. `a ??= b` means `a = a ?? b` (`a ?? (a = b)` is potentially more efficient but not always allowed by standard C#).
+    - Done: Null coalesce set: e.g. `a ??= b` means `a = a ?? b` (`a ?? (a = b)` is potentially more efficient but not always allowed by standard C#).
     - Done: Tuple literals e.g. `(3, "three")`: done.
 By default `(X, Y)` is mapped to `Pair.Create(X, Y)` while other numbers of arguments are mapped to `Tuple.Create`.
 Use `set_tuple_maker(Tuple.Create)` if you prefer to use `System.Tuple` for all sizes.
 Unpacking, e.g. `(x, var y) = Foo();` is supported at the statement level (not inside a more complex statement)
     - TODO: String interpolation e.g. `$"Did you know that $x + $y = $(x+y)?
 It's true!"`
     - Done: `unroll(...) {...}`.
 This EC# example creates three fields and three properties: